blackberry/WebWorks-Community-APIs/BB10-Cordova/gseCrypto/README.md

     * SHA2 (224/256/384/512 bits)
 * Block Ciphers
     * AES 128/192/256 in CBC or EBC modes
+    * DES in CBC or EBC modes
+    * 3DES in CBC or ECB modes

 # Getting Started
 ## Warning